The Origins of Your Irish Surnames.

-You have probably already discovered that the surnames in your family are the best way to track and audit the journey of your family and kin from some location deep inside an Ireland of generations ago – to wherever you are today.
+Let’s take a deeper look at the – Irish surnames in your family.
+Where did your Irish surnames come from?
+How did they evolve?
+You have probably already discovered that the surnames in your family are the best way to track and audit the journey of your family and kin.

-A problem quickly arises, however, when you start your investigation and notice all the disconnections and fragments that come to the surface.
-As you continue your investigation and research, ancestry websites and internet user groups can be a fabulous way of discovering some of those fragments.
+A problem quickly arises when you start your investigation and notice all the disconnections come to the surface.
+As you continue your research, ancestry websites and internet user groups can be a fabulous way of discovering some of those fragments.
 However, they can also be full of frustrating “red herrings” and distractions.

-I have found that most of us need a map.
-A map that shows you the bigger picture.
-With this map, you can better understand the areas where the genealogical gold is likely to be buried.
+I have found that most of us need a roadmap.
+With this roadmap, you can better understand the areas where the genealogical gold is likely to be buried.
 With this map, you can quickly decide what sounds likely – and what is evidently nonsense.

-Edward Neafsey (author of the very useful Surnames of Ireland) – highlights this very well when he describes the migration of his own surname.
+Edward Neafsey (author of the very useful Surnames of Ireland) highlights this very well.
+When he describes the migration of his own surname.
 His surname comes from the original Irish O Cnáimhsighe (get your tongue around that one!).
 While his grandfather’s sister was spelled “Navisey” on her baptismal book, his grandfather was entered as “Neafsey” in the same book.
-His birth cert, however, was spelled as “Kneafsey” – and when he moved to England his marriage cert spelled his name “Neafey”.
+It was spelled as “Kneafsey” on his birth cert.
+And when he moved to England his marriage cert spelled his name “Neafey”.
 One family, five variations.

-While some surnames like Murphy and Kelly may not have changed so much – quite a few of our Irish names have mutated in a similar way over the generations.
+Some surnames like Murphy and Kelly may not have changed so much.
+However other Irish names have mutated in a similar way over the generations.

 So, for the rest of this article we will take the longer view.
-We will stretch back over the generations to a time when surnames first came into use in Ireland – and look at some of the outside influences, events and naming conventions that have changed your Irish names from what they were originally to what they are now.
+We will stretch back over the generations to a time when surnames first came into use in Ireland.
+We will look at some of the outside influences, events and naming conventions that have changed your Irish names.
+Evolving them from what they were originally to what they are now.